Frequently Asked Questions

 No. The overall study area provides a comprehensive picture of the area and the environmental impacts to be analyzed and planned for during the environmental review process.
 The final project route (alignment) would occupy a much smaller section of land and would be determined after considering all the competing impacts within the study area.
-WAPA and SMUD expect the final project route to be approximately 200- to 250-feet wide and up to 75 acres for the substations.
+WAPA and SMUD expect the final project right-of-way (ROW) to be approximately 200- to 250-feet wide and up to 75 acres for the substations.

 What factors will be prioritized when determining a final project route?

 WAPA and SMUD will look to identify an alignment (final project alignment) that has the fewest impacts to landowners and the environment while meeting the purpose and need requirements of the project.